NixOS/nix.dev/source/tutorials/installing-nixos-on-a-raspberry-pi.rst

 .. note::

-  RPi 2 won't work since it doesn't support 64bit OS, while RPi 3 should work with more fiddling.
+  This tutorial was written for the Raspberry Pi 4B.
+Using a previous supported revision, like the 3B or 3B+, is possible with tweaks.

 Booting NixOS live image
 ------------------------

-.. note:: Booting from a USB for vast majority of boards won't work without updating firmware.
+.. note:: Booting from USB may require an EEPROM firmware upgrade.
 This tutorial boots from an SD card to avoid such hiccups.

-Prepare the Aarch64 image on your laptop:
+Prepare the AArch64 image on your laptop:

 .. code:: shell-session

   $ nix-shell -p wget zstd
   $ wget https://hydra.nixos.org/build/142828023/download/1/nixos-sd-image-21.05pre288297.8eed0e20953-aarch64-linux.img.zst
   $ unzstd -d nixos-sd-image-21.05pre288297.8eed0e20953-aarch64-linux.img.zst
-  $ dmesg -w
+  $ dmesg --follow

 Your terminal should be printing kernel messages as they come in.